SimonWaldherr/DIY-Arcade-Machine/README.md

 3. **Select a game**:
    - Use the joystick to navigate and select a game from the menu.
 Press the joystick button to start the selected game.

+4. **Play the game**:
+    - Follow the instructions below to play the selected game.
+Use the joystick to control the game.

+5. **Exit the game**:
+    - Press both joystick buttons to exit the game and return to the game selector interface.

 ## Games

 ### Simon